 The most important part of rigging will be to choose a BAIT that will attract the fish.
 Swim baits work best for me, but others have used Grubs that do the job.
 Whatever you choose it should probably be close to whatever the fish are feeding on at the time.
 We have heard of almost every type of bait being used (including spinner baits and crankbaits).
 To add weight to the rig choose a jig or jighead of your choice.

-WARNING: Rigs are shipped with the leads in the HOME position and after positioning your leads in the FISHING position, they should be left in FISHING position.
+NOTICE: Rigs are shipped with the leads in the HOME position and after positioning your leads in the FISHING position, they should be left in FISHING position.
 DO NOT return wires to the HOME position as they may break off.
 Repositioning wires that move out of FISHING back to the FISHING position should not pose any problem.
 Basically the characteristics of STAINLESS steel does not allow for repeated repositioning of the leads.

 As a suggestion we highly recommend you use Braided line.
 50 pound works well, but depending upon conditions any braided will do.
 Braided line will reduce the number of lost rigs with baits and FISH.